 Hello comrades.
 I propose a general thread in an attempt to get the /edu/ ball rolling again.
 Everytime you visit /edu/, post in this thread.
 Tell us about what you're thinking about, what you're reading, an interesting thing you have learned today, anything!
 Just be sure to pop in and say hi.

-205 posts and 51 image replies omitted.
-Click reply to view.
+229 posts and 54 image replies omitted.
+Click to expand.

 >>